-When adopting agile, an epic serves to manage tasks.
-It's a defined body of work that is segmented into specific tasks (called “stories,” or “user stories”) based on the needs/requests of customers or end users.
+When adopting agile and DevOps, an epic serves to manage tasks.
+It's a defined body of work that is segmented into specific tasks (called “stories,” or “user stories”) based on the needs/requests of customers or end-users.

 Maintaining agility when organizing large tasks, like epics, is no small task (pun intended).
-Learning how epics relate to a healthy agile program is an essential skill no matter the size of your organization.
+Learning how epics relate to healthy agile and DevOps practices is an essential skill no matter the size of your organization.

 An epic is a large body of work that can be broken down into a number of smaller stories, or sometimes called “Issues” in Jira.
 Epics often encompass multiple teams, on multiple projects, and can even be tracked on multiple boards.